derickr/derickrethans-articles/201108252142-debugging-with-xdebug-and-firewalls.rst

    :Tags: blog, php, xdebug
    :Short: xdebug-fw

+*Updated on March 25th, 2022* to reflect the new setting names for Xdebug 3.
+See also the `upgrade guide <https://xdebug.org/docs/upgrade_guide>`_ for various other changes.

 The PHP debugging extension Xdebug_ has "remote" debugging_ capabilities for single-step debugging PHP applications.
 This works by setting your favourite IDE into listening mode and instructing Xdebug (with one of the handy browser